 Hiker?
 Me?
 No.

-They say millennials book holidays based on whatever ‘#travelgoals’ load onto their Instagram feed.
-I may have been a tad guilty of this spontaneity; embarrassingly living up to my stereotype as I fancied myself stealing a selfie against a epic view of the Norwegian Fjords.
-No but seriously, I did do a bit more research than this, but Pulpit Rock, or Preikestolen was a huge draw and I was soon utterly convinced that Norway would be my next destination after finding £56 return flights from London to Stavanger via Norwegian Airlines.
+They say Millennials book holidays based on whatever ‘#travelgoals’ load onto their Instagram feed.
+I may have been a tad guilty of this spontaneity; embarrassingly living up to my stereotype as I fancied myself stealing a selfie against an epic view of the Norwegian Fjords.
+No, but seriously, I did do a bit more research than this, but Pulpit Rock or Preikestolen was a huge draw and I was soon utterly convinced that Norway would be my next destination after finding £56 return flights from London to Stavanger via Norwegian Airlines.
 In June I’d be saying ‘Hallo’ to my 25th country!

 I was given a light ticking off on social after I posted on my travel groups seeking ‘recommendations for things to see in the small town of Stavanger‘.
 ‘Small Town?
 Hey, by Norwegian standards Stavanger is a city!’
 Whoops.
 Well, apparently it’s got a lot more to do than I first assumed.

 Stavanger’s tourism appears to be greatly driven by the colossal ships that dock in the harbor as part of another Nordic cruise, so the bustle of the city really seems to come in in waves, dependant on whatever boats are passing through on any given day.
 Tourists generally tend to gravitate around the pretty harbor area, nearby Breiavatnet the city’s lake, with the historic old town to the west and the bars, restaurants and modern shopping streets to the east.